Chronic Pain Association of Canada

 With the assistance of Dr. Richard “Red” Lawhern PhD, a tireless patient advocate in the U.S., we are asking you to help again.

-Find out how External link opens in new tab or windowhere (PDF).
+Find out how here (PDF).

 June 10th, 2021